ashishdasnurkar/ashishdasnurkar.github.io/_posts/2014-11-21-javascript-functions-travel-first-class.markdown

 categories: articles, publications
 ---

-Functions is JavaScript are first class citizens of the language just like Objects are.
+Functions in JavaScript are first class citizens of the language just like Objects.

 In another words Functions enjoy all the same privileges (in fact more) as do the Objects in JavaScript.

 Privilegdes such as

-#### 1. Functions can be created via a literal
+#### 1. Functions can be created via a literal.

 {% highlight javascript %}
 var obj = {a : 2, b: 2}; // object literal